LispCookbook/cl-cookbook/scripting.md

 How to build (self-contained) executables is, by default, implementation-specific (see below for portable ways).
 With SBCL, as says
 [its documentation](http://www.sbcl.org/manual/index.html#Function-sb_002dext_003asave_002dlisp_002dand_002ddie),
-it is a matter of calling `save-lisp-and-die` with the `executable` argument to T:
+it is a matter of calling `save-lisp-and-die` with the `:executable` argument to T:

 ~~~lisp
 (sb-ext:save-lisp-and-die #P"path/name-of-executable" :toplevel #'my-app:main-function :executable t)